cvalencia1991/To-Do-List/README.md

 # Awesome Books: Webpack Setup

-> in this project i create a interactive TO-Do-list configuration
+> In this project i crete the Test with Jest to implement the  To Do list Files

 ## Getting Started